Do you fear the day hackers find a way into your site and erase years of hard work?

 - Advanced Features – Developers and advanced users will enjoy the plugin’s custom search and replace tool along with its single and smart filters.

 You can use the free version of Duplicator for as long as you like.
-Premium plans start at $59 for three site licenses.
+Premium plans start at $69 for three site licenses.
 This plan gives you access to offsite storage, hourly schedules and advanced features.
-Each plan auto renews at a 10% discount.

 A 60-day refund policy exists, though conditions must be met for refunds related to technical issues.